 A home inspection is just what the name indicates, an inspection of a home...usually a home that is being purchased.
 The purpose of the inspection is to determine the condition of the various systems and structures of the home.
 While an inspection performed by a competent inspection firm will determine the condition of the major components of the home, no inspection will pick up every minute latent defect.
 The inspector's ability to find all defects is limited by access to various parts of the property, lack of information about the property and many other factors.
-A good inspector will do his or her level best to determine the condition of the home.
+A good inspector will do his or her level best to determine the condition of the home and to report it accurately.
+The report that is issued is an opinion as to the condition of the home.
 This opinion is arrived at by the best technical methods available to the home inspection industry.
 It is still only an opinion.